kainn9/kain-ui-lib/README.md

 # Disclaimer
 Like many of my side projects, this UI library was primarily crafted for learning purposes.
 Although it found its place on my personal website/portfolio, I must confess some reservations about its implementation.
-In retrospect, my approach to scoping/leaky styles may have been a bit unconventional and excessive—possibly influenced by past challenges with tailwind's preflight styles that left a lasting impression.
-Additionally, the Golang templater I employed is admittedly lacks readability.
+In retrospect, my approach to scoping/leaky styles may have been a bit unconventional and excessive.
+Additionally, the Golang "templater" is pretty bad.
 However, despite these considerations, the library remains somewhat functional, and I appreciate the convenience of hosting a Storybook preview build via S3/CloudFront that deploys through GitHub Actions!

 # What is this?